It is a Tuesday.

 Intoxicated with dreams of words.

 Later, I took up an ink pen and learned the checks and balances of writing.
-Writers learn pace and rhythm and voice and theme and timing and character development.
+Writers learn pace and rhythm and voice and theme and plot and character development.
 Don’t feed the reader the ending too soon.
 Build tension.
 Show.
 Do Not Tell.
-Never reveal too much too soon.
+Don’t dump backstory into your novel.
 Every textbook I owned said, “Wait.”

 I am not the first to break the rules of fiction.